DanielBarie/FritzingBuild/README.md

 # These are some random notes on dynamic and static builds of various things (dependencies and Fritzing)
-Below steps are different for shared libs / dynamic linking and static linkin.
+Below steps are different for shared libs / dynamic linking and static linking.

 # Dynamically linked, Qt-zlib